Question: What is the difference between you and me?

 - Boundary of sensation expanded from the outer skin to the whole Universe.

-The second narration of the experience is by the controversial Swami Nithyananda (this was in fact the first experience that I heard).
+The second narration of the experience is by Swami Nithyananda (this was in fact the first experience that I heard).
 His accent might be difficult to understand.
 When I first heard this talk, I was simply blown away.
 It was an “Yes!
 I got it!” – it just cleared up so many things in my mind.
 The gist of his narration is:

 - I felt very clearly, experienced that I am not only alive inside my skin, I am alive outside my skin also.
 I am alive in the plants, trees, rocks, animals, other human beings, mother Earth, the Sun, the moon, everything and everyone.